Tree-related plans for this autumn

 • To provide a visual screen, especially the tennis courts.

 • To provide a sound screen.
 The ivy hedge is important here.

 • To provide an element of security by deterring opportunistic entrance.

-Some elements of what follows require planning permission, which is being sought.
+Some elements of what follows require planning permission, which has been received.

 There will be some further felling – ash (which will otherwise die), weak alder, laurel.
 The most prominent felling will be to remove the prominent ivy-covered poplar stump.
 Although not dead, the core of the tree is hollow and the external surface is strangled by ivy.
 Poplar is a soft wood and the stump could easily blow down.
 Informal professional advice is clear – fell it.
 We have checked that the stump would not be used by bats.

 A number of trees will be moved from elsewhere.
 The remaining small trees and shrubs in the nearby bed will be taken out and the bed grassed over.

 Of the twelve beech planted this spring, two have definitely not taken and have been removed.
 Their place has been taken by two Western Red Cedar formerly in the wrong place.
 Two other beech have definitely taken and two more probably.
 The remaining trees are alive but not in leaf and will be left to overwinter, on professional advice.